choshina/ForeSee/README.md

 ## Use ForeSee for Other Models
 In general, the usage of ForeSee for a new Simulink model consists of 3 steps:
-- write a configuration file `new.txt` in `test/conf/`
+- write a configuration file `new` in `test/conf/`
-- generate test script by `python test/foresee_gen.py test/conf/new.txt`
+- generate test script by `python test/foresee_gen.py test/conf/new`
 - run test by `make`

+### Example
+We use the Simulink model "narmamaglev_v1" (See [here](https://www.mathworks.com/help/deeplearning/ug/design-narma-l2-neural-controller-in-simulink.html) for details) as an example to show how ForeSee runs new model.
+- we prepared an example configuration file `test/conf/NN_example`.
+Users can specify specifications, the number of trials, scalars, and etc by editting this file.
+Be sure to change the `addpath` item as the ForeSee home.
+- navigate to `test/`, and run `python foresee_gen.py conf/NN_example`.
+- navigate to ForeSee home, and run `make`.

 ### Syntax of Configuration Files
+The configuration file contains a number of items.
+For each item, the syntax is as follows:

+ `item n`

+  `line 1`

+  `line 2`

+  `...`

+  `line n`

+The number of lines is consistent with the value of `n`.